Yi-miumiu/Structural-Existence/README.md

 🧠 A preliminary foundational release for a structural model of existence.

-📘 Author: Yi ∙ GPT
+📘 Author: Yi and GPT-4o
 📅 Released: April 2025

 ## Overview